Guidelines and General Background

 experiences for today’s diverse student body.
 Preference will be given to proposals

 that promote awareness, skills, and knowledge about issues related to race, gender,

 sexual orientation, ethnicity, abilities, age and/or religion.
 Drawing on a total

 pool of $30,000, the award amount will be determined by the number of grants selected

 and approved for funding.
 Each Mini-Grant recipient will be recognized at the Annual

 Note: If a grant is submitted by a faculty member, the application must be signed by the chairperson.
 If submitted by the chairperson, it must be signed by the dean.
 If submitted by a staff member, it must be signed by the highest level department administrator.

-- How the members of the department and students will be involved (both required)
+- Plans for department members and students involvement (both required)

 - A proposed budget covering project costs